 Last-Minute Questions for Fall 2019 Admits

-Our panelists will discuss how their interests led them to majors in Purdue Polytechnic.
-They will also discuss what it's like in classes and in the residence halls plus the academic support options available to students.
+Our panelists discussed how their interests led them to majors in Purdue Polytechnic.
+They also talked about what it's like in classes and in the residence halls plus the academic support options available to students.
 Ryne Kerchner, associate director of recruitment, moderated the discussion.
 Our student panelists were Lindsay Harper, a sophomore in cybersecurity, Brandon Thomas, a senior in electrical engineering technology, and Emily Stoy, a senior in organizational leadership and supply chain management technology.

 Why choose Purdue Polytechnic?